FOREIGN INTERNET COMPANIES IN CHINA

 Baidu is the main search engine in China.
 It had a 78.3 percent share of China’s search engine market as of early 2012, according to Analysys International, a research firm in Beijing.
 Google Inc. was in second place with 16.7 percent, while Sogou, Tencent Soso and other competitors had less than 3 percent each.
 Google has invested millions of dollars in Baidu.com.

-Google is China's second-most popular search engine but its market share has declined from 30.9 percent in early 2010 to 18.9 percent in June 2011.
-Baidu's market share has risen to 75.9 percent from 64 percent before Google's closure, according to Analysys International.
+Google quit China in 2010.
+It was China's second-most popular search engine in the early 2000s but its market share had declined from 30.9 percent in early 2010 to 18.9 percent in June 2011.
+At the same time Baidu's market share rose to 75.9 percent from 64 percent before Google's closure, according to Analysys International.
 In 2008 Google had 26 percent of the Chinese search engine market, compared to 60 percent for Baidu.com and only 9.6 percent Yahoo.
 It did well in surveys among hardcore Internet users.

-Google has invested millions of dollars in Baidu.com.
+Google invested millions of dollars in Baidu.com.
 In January 2007, it announced that it had bought a small stakes in Xunlei.com, a web site that offers video and music downloads, and China Mobile, China’s largest cell phone carrier, to provide mobile Internet search services.